Kernix13/beginner-git-commands/README.md

 To delete a branch use `git branch -d branch_name`

+To remove git tracking from a foler use the following command in git bash or from the command promt, it does not work in VS Code:

+`rm -rf .git`

 ## Miscellaneous commands to know

 I need to look into somee of these: